Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Relative Phase Effect

 \section{Relative Phase Effect}

 Grasping the factors that influence the relative phase is crucial, as it affects the accuracy of an FID magnetometer.
-The relative phase results from the initial orientation of the average F~=~I~$\pm$~1/2 spins after pumping.
-Therefore, understanding the relative phase, necessitates understanding optical pumping.
-In this section, we focus on examining the relative phase after single-pulse pumping, and then extrapolate these insights to the case of synchronous-pulse pumping.
+The relative phase results from the initial orientation of the average $F=I~{\pm}~1/2$ spins after pumping.
+Therefore, understanding the relative phase necessitates understanding optical pumping.
+In this section we focus on examining the relative phase after single-pulse pumping and then extrapolate these insights to the case of synchronous-pulse pumping.

-Since the 50 $\mu$T magnetic field is oriented in the $\hat{x}$-direction, the spins precess in the yz-plane [Fig.~\ref{fig:FIDBackgorund}].
-As before, we use a mean photon spin of \textbf{s}~=~0.9$\hat{z}$ meaning that the pumping axis is oriented along the $\hat{z}$-direction resulting in $\sigma^+$ transitions.
-We calculate the electron, nuclear, and total atomic spins in the $|F,~m_F\rangle$ basis for both the F~=~1 and F~=~2 manifolds by splitting the spin operators into $3\times3$ and $5\times5$ sub-matrices and calculating their expectation values.
-Figs.~\ref{fig:AllSpinsvsTime} (a), (b), and (c) depict the electron, nuclear, and total atomic spins, respectively, during single-pulse pumping.
+Since the \SI{50}{\micro\tesla} magnetic field is oriented in the $\hat{x}$ direction, the spins precess in the $yz$ plane (Fig.~\ref{fig:FIDBackgorund}).
+As before, we use a mean photon spin of \textbf{s}~=~0.9$\hat{z}$, meaning that the pumping axis is oriented in the $\hat{z}$ direction resulting in $\sigma^+$ transitions.
+We calculate the electron, nuclear, and total atomic spins in the $|F,~m_F\rangle_z$ basis for both the $F=1$ and $F=2$ manifolds by splitting the spin operators into $3\times3$ and $5\times5$ submatrices and calculating their expectation values.
+Figures~\ref{fig:AllSpinsvsTime}(a), \ref{fig:AllSpinsvsTime}(b), and \ref{fig:AllSpinsvsTime}(c) depict the electron, nuclear, and total atomic spins, respectively, during single-pulse pumping.

-Due to opposite signs of the F~=~1 and F~=~2 g-factors, the respective spins rotate in opposite directions.
-Furthermore, in the F~=~2 manifold, the average electron and nuclear spins are parallel, while in the F~=~1 manifold, they are antiparallel \cite{Seltzer2008DevelopmentsIA}.
+Due to opposite signs of the $F=1$ and $F=2$ $g$-factors, the respective spins rotate in opposite directions.
+Furthermore, in the $F=2$ manifold, the average electron and nuclear spins are parallel, while in the $F=1$ manifold, they are antiparallel \cite{Seltzer2008DevelopmentsIA}.
 The pumping light interacts strongly with the valence electron but not directly with the nucleus, because it is shielded by inner electron shells.
 However, the nucleus indirectly interacts with the pumping light via the hyperfine coupling with the electron.